by Secret Hippie

 "He says he wants to play chess."
 I shrugged.
 "But he has other games, too."

 When I arrived at the house, Vit rushed through the door and onto the front walk to greet me.
-He gave me a hug, which seemed weird, but he was foreign.
+He gave me a hug, which seemed weird, but after all he was foreign and didn't know better.
 He thanked my mother politely, which made her smile, and waved as she drove off.

 "Now, you meet everybody," Vit said.
 He walked me up to his front door.
 "We have a tradition.
 First, I hug you at the door.
 Then next."